 Former Senior Appellate Attorney At the JAG Defense Appellate Division available for your court-martial appeal

 Can a Court Martial Conviction be overturned?
 How do you appeal a court-martial conviction?

 I am military defense lawyer Peter Kageleiry, Jr. I am an experienced court-martial appellate defense attorney.
 Since 1998, I have focused on court-martial law and I have successfully defended many court-martial cases and court-martial appeals around the globe.
 In my role as Senior Appellate Attorney at the Army Defense Appellate Division, I contributed to dozens of the most significant military appellate cases in recent years including the Court of Appeals for the Armed Forces, seeking success to overturn a conviction.
 I was chosen to work on the most complex appellate cases and participated in specialized training for appellate defense attorneys handling appeals.
 I retired from the Defense Appellate Division as a lieutenant colonel.

-What happens if you lose a court martial?
+What happens if you lose a court-martial?

 - Case is reviewed to determine qualification for the Service Court of Criminal Appeals